sharovatov/teamlead/articles/tests-howtostart.md

 ## Where to start

+As we want to show our manager some immediate benefits, obvious idea would be to start with automatic something that would show immediate results.

-We need to start somewhere and as we want to show immediate ‘savings’ to our manager, we should pick tasks which have significant testing time.
+I’d advise to start automatic tasks which have significant ‘manual testing’ time.

 Pretty much every task tracker can show you the time a task spends in ‘testing’ phase, and if you use a test management system, you can get even more information.